-- Construct a 6,000 lineal foot raised setback levee along the landward edge of a forested buffer to protect existing properties and structures;
+- Construct 6,000 lineal feet of new setback levee along the landward edge of a forested buffer to protect existing properties and structures.

-- Construct 5,000 lineal feet of bio-engineered bank revetment along the existing wetland edge to protect existing properties and structures;
+- Construct 5,780 lineal feet of bio-engineered bank revetment along the existing wetland edge to protect existing properties and structures.

-- Install engineered log structures in the existing wetland complex; and
+- Install engineered log structures in the existing wetland complex.

 Click the below image to enlarge the project's draft conceptual design.